eslint/eslint/docs/user-guide/configuring.md

 * `shared-node-browser` - Globals common to both Node.js and Browser.
 * `es6` - enable all ECMAScript 6 features except for modules (this automatically sets the `ecmaVersion` parser option to 6).
 * `es2017` - adds all ECMAScript 2017 globals and automatically sets the `ecmaVersion` parser option to 8.
+* `es2018` - adds all ECMAScript 2018 globals and automatically sets the `ecmaVersion` parser option to 9.
 * `es2020` - adds all ECMAScript 2020 globals and automatically sets the `ecmaVersion` parser option to 11.
 * `es2021` - adds all ECMAScript 2021 globals and automatically sets the `ecmaVersion` parser option to 12.
 * `worker` - web workers global variables.